-The following is a graphic illustration of operating expenses, including payments made by the State of Illinois on behalf of the College and recognized as expenses by the College, for the year ended June 30, 2023:
+The following is a graphic illustration of operating expenses, including payments made by the State of Illinois on behalf of the College and recognized as expenses by the College, for the year ended June 30, 2024:

-Operating expenses for the year ended June 30, 2023 decreased \$10.9 million compared to the year ended June 30, 2022.
-Much of this total decrease is attributable to a decrease of \$5.0 million in the combined pension and OPEB expenses paid on-behalf of the College by the State of Illinois, which are allocated pro-rata across operating expense programs based on salary expenses.
+Total operating expenses for the year ended June 30, 2024 increased \$3.0 million compared to the year ended June 30, 2023.
+Included in total operating expenses are \$6.5 million of combined pension and OPEB expenses paid on-behalf of the College by the State of Illinois, which are allocated pro-rata across operating expense programs based on salary expenses.
 These on-behalf expenses represent the College's portion of the SURS pension and CIP OPEB contributions.
 The State of Illinois has the legal obligation to make contributions directly to the SURS pension plan.
 The College recognizes revenue and a corresponding employee benefit expense for the College's proportionate share of the State's payments.
 The revenues and expenses recorded for these payments do not pass through the College, and the College does not spend any actual dollars.
 These on-behalf payments occur annually, and amounts may fluctuate significantly year to year.
-Both the FY2022 and FY2023 CIP on-behalf amounts were net OPEB benefits, which reduce the total on-behalf expense.
-For the year ended June 30, 2023, the College recognized revenue and expense of \$9.6 million for on-behalf SURS pension contributions, offset by \$2.9 million for on-behalf CIP net OPEB benefits, which nets to a total of \$6.7 million State on-behalf revenues and expenses.
+The CIP on-behalf amounts for both fiscal years 2023 and 2024 were net OPEB benefits, which reduce the total on-behalf expense.
+For the year ended June 30, 2024, the College recognized revenue and expense of \$8.9 million for on-behalf SURS pension contributions, offset by \$2.4 million for on-behalf CIP net OPEB benefits, which nets to a total of \$6.5 million, a decrease of \$0.2 million from fiscal year 2023.